Shirakami: A Hybrid Concurrency Control Protocol for Tsurugi Relational Database System: Preliminaries

 \subsubsection{Protocols for Short Transactions}

-Modern OCC is known to show excellent performance when the number of instructions in a transaction is small, as in YCSB and TPC-C, and techniques have been proposed that are useful not only for low contention but also for high contention~\cite{lim2017cicada, Chen22plor, Masumura22}.

-OCC has two phases, called the read phase and the commit phase.
-In the read phase, a transaction reads database values into a thread-local read set and conducts write operations over the items in the thread-local write set.
-The commit phase is divided into three phases, lock phase, validation phase, and write phase.
-The lock phase acquires a lock for a write object.
-The validation phase verifies that items in the read set are not concurrently accessed.
-If the validation passes successfully, the contents of the write set are written to the database in the write phase.

-The features of modern OCC, which originated with Silo~\cite{tu2013speedy}, are: avoiding deadlocks by aligning lock order immediately before the lock phase, eliminating or mitigating the use of centralized counters, adopting invisible reads~\cite{CCBench}, and shortening the critical section by adopting a parallelized commit protocol and the early lock release.
+Modern optimistic concurrency control (OCC) is known to exhibit excellent performance when the number of operations in a transaction is small~\cite{lim2017cicada, Chen22plor, Masumura22}.
+The features of modern OCC, which originated with Silo~\cite{tu2013speedy}, include avoiding deadlocks by aligning the lock order immediately before the lock phase, eliminating or mitigating the use of centralized counters, adopting invisible reads~\cite{CCBench}, and shortening the critical section by early lock release~\cite{Nakamori2023}.